Deirdre Groves

 A passionate advocate for Detroit with a diverse background in urban planning, community development, and nonprofit management, Deirdre Groves is the founding executive director of Challenge Detroit.
 In this role, Deirdre oversees strategic planning efforts, interacts with Fellows in a one-on-one capacity to help them achieve their goals in the program and in Detroit, and liaises with all partners including host companies, nonprofits, the Board of Directors, donors, and a community of supporters.

-Prior to launching Challenge Detroit, Deirdre was the founding executive director of The Collaborative Group, a non-profit organization with a mission of bringing together the intellectual capital of the region’s top talent to collaborate on business and philanthropic efforts aimed at spurring economic growth, job creation, and overall prosperity in the region.
-Challenge Detroit was launched as an initiative of The Collaborative Group.
+Prior to launching Challenge Detroit, Deirdre co-founded and launched The Collaborative Group, a non-profit organization with a mission of bringing together the intellectual capital of the region’s top talent to collaborate on business and philanthropic efforts aimed at spurring economic growth, job creation, and overall prosperity in the region.
+Challenge Detroit was the first initiative of The Collaborative Group.
 Deirdre also focused much of her career on real estate development, construction management, and community planning efforts.

 Deirdre holds a Bachelor of Construction Management from Michigan State University and a Masters of Urban Planning & Real Estate Development from the University of Michigan.